Retirement Planning in Pittsburgh, PA

 The Importance of Contributing to a 401(k) or 403(b)

 Most employers offer their employees a 401(k) or 403(b).
 The money is withheld through payroll deduction.
 Some companies contribute a full or partial match on the funds you put into the count with every paycheck.
-The financial professionals at Riverfront Financial can help you understand your company's current savings plan and choose the best options for you.
+The financial consultants at Riverfront Financial can help you understand your company's current savings plan and choose the best options for you.
 If you leave your job, you have options contact us to discuss which options are appropriate for you.
 A 401(k) is usually offered by a for-profit company, while teachers and other employees of nonprofits may be offered a 403(b) instead.

 Other Retirement Savings Options

 In addition to the broad outline of retirement savings plans listed above, there are many other types of savings plans that help you prepare for an enjoyable and carefree retirement.
-All options having specific funding requirements and tax details, which we explain during our meeting to determine which option is most suitable for you.
+All options are having specific funding requirements and tax details, which we explain during our meeting to determine which option is most suitable for you.
 The following are a few more retirement planning options available: